MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-execute-a-rule-on-a-local-computer.md

 ﻿---
-title: 'How to: Execute a Rule on a Local Computer'
+title: 'Execute a Rule on a Local Computer'
-TOCTitle: 'How to: Execute a Rule on a Local Computer' ms:assetid: 65e91010-3e4c-4921-a0fb-ad90a7b841b2 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424471(v=office.15) ms:contentKeyID: 55119883
+TOCTitle: 'Execute a Rule on a Local Computer' ms:assetid: 65e91010-3e4c-4921-a0fb-ad90a7b841b2 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424471(v=office.15)
+ms:contentKeyID: 55119883